lnferreira/chronnets/README.md

    * ```chronnets.R```
       - Methods implementation
    * ```run_example.R```
-      - Examples of how to construct chronnets
+      - Example of how to construct chronnets

 If you used this code, please cite our paper.